-The French region of Corsica is an island located in the Mediterranean Sea off the western coast of Italy and Southeastern coast of France and is made up of the same land mass as Sardinia.
+The French region of Corsica is an island located in the Mediterranean Sea off the western coast of Italy and the Southeastern coast of France and is made up of the same landmass as Sardinia.
 These two island states both also offer a culture of fierce independence, with independence movements as central forces within the islands' political spheres.

 Corsica is about 133 miles north/south by 50 miles, for a total land area of 3,352 square miles.
-Corsica is really just one big mountain sticking out of the sea, having several peaks over 2000 meters high.
-The island is covered by maquis, a pungent combo of lavender myrtle and heather, as well as pine and chestnut... forests.
+Corsica is really just one big mountain sticking out of the sea, having several peaks more than 2,000 meters high.
+The island is covered by maquis, which is a pungent combo of lavender myrtle and heather, as well as pine and chestnut forests.

 Corsica is a unique kind of place, like Sardinia to the south, where you're much more likely to come across artisanal goods and foods, where people are proud of their heritage and their accomplishments, and where you'll yearn to come back with a better camera and more time.